 How ESV will process the application

-When ESV receives an application it is entered or reviewed in GasTrac to ensure the required information has been provided and the required schedules are complete.
+When ESV receives an application together with a Statement of Compliance (Schedule 10), it is entered or reviewed in GasTrac to ensure the required information has been provided and the required schedules are complete.
 Incomplete or incorrect applications may be returned and not processed or additional information may be sought.

 Allocation and initial processing

 The application is allocated to a Gas Safety Officer (GSO) and assessed to determine the acceptance conditions required for the gas installation.

 The applicant may be requested to provide additional information to enable ESV to establish the appropriate acceptance conditions.

 In most cases complex gas installations applications will be processed within five working days and Type B appliance applications in 10 working days.

 Gas Safety Officers determine, in conjunction with system-based risk assessments, whether the application requires an inspection.
 This determination is based on information supplied by the applicant or information available to the Gas Safety Officer via GasTrac (e.g. location of gas installation, applicant non-compliance history).